tera0drive/mastodon/README.md

   - Run `caddy run`

 If everything works correctly, you should be able to visit the domain you set for `LOCAL_DOMAIN` in your browser and see the mastodon UI!
 You may need to add the domain to your `/etc/hosts` or however you add local domains.

+To setup admin account:
+- Run `docker exec -it mastodon-web-1 /bin/bash` to enter the contaner
+- Run `RAILS_ENV=production bin/tootctl accounts create USER_NAME --role Owner --email USER_EMAIL --confirmed` to add account
+- Run `RAILS_ENV=production bin/tootctl accounts modify USER_NAME --approve` to approve account

+You should be able to login and administrate you site!

 ### GitHub Codespaces